Elena Postică

 Elena Postică (born 2 September 1954, Lăpușna) is a historian from the Republic of Moldova.
+She is deputy director of the National Museum of History of Moldova.

 Biography

 Elena Postică was born on 2 September 1954 in Lăpușna, a commune in Hîncești District, Moldova.
-She is a member of the Commission for the Study of the Communist Dictatorship in Moldova.
+She was a member of the Commission for the Study of the Communist Dictatorship in Moldova.
+She is deputy director of the National Museum of History of Moldova.